Skip to content

 BPDU Guard: Enabled

-With STP configured correctly, the next step is to monitor it for signs of instability.
+With STP configured correctly, the next step is to monitor STP for signs of instability.

 A high rate of STP topology change events indicates a loop or a flapping link.
-Each topology change causes all switches to flush their MAC tables, which temporarily floods all traffic.
+Each topology change causes the switches to flush their MAC tables, which temporarily floods traffic.
 The following script monitors BPDU traffic and alerts when topology changes occur too frequently:

 from scapy.all import sniff, Ether